imewish/imewish.github.io/_drafts/url-redirects-with-aws-s3-and-cloudfront.md

 In this article, we will see how to do URL redirects on a website hosted with AWS S3 and Cloudfront.

 There was a scenario which I was faced once in my company, One of our website had deleted some old content and replaced it with new content and URL.
-And when people google search for that particular content they get the old URL which doest exist.
+And when people who google search for that particular content they get the old URL which doest exist.

+To fix this issue the approach we had was to do add a temporary redirect for that old URL to the new one until it gets updated at google search.